pegasystems/nlp-model-containers/machine-learning-nlp-container/README.md

 ## Access model through REST API

-* Model Endpoint API:
+* Model Endpoint API:<br>
-`/auth/predict` - Use this endpoint for prediction with authentication. parameters are specified below `/noauth/predict` - Use this endpoint for prediction without authentication. parameters are specified below
+`/auth/predict` - Use this endpoint for prediction with authentication. parameters are specified below<br>
+`/noauth/predict` - Use this endpoint for prediction without authentication. parameters are specified below

-parameters:
+* parameters:<br>
-* modelIdentifier - Identifier of the model to use for evaluation
+  `modelIdentifier` - Identifier of the model to use for evaluation<br>
-* text - Text to be analysed.
+  `text` - Text to be analysed.

-Additional Info:
+* Additional Info:<br>
-* The modelIdentifier would be the "pkl" file name in the location ` nlp-model-containers/machine-learning-nlp-container/models/ `
+  The modelIdentifier would be the "pkl" file name in the location ` nlp-model-containers/machine-learning-nlp-container/models/ `
   (Example if the Random Forest model is saved as smalltalk_model_randomforest.pkl. then the `modelIdentifier` would be `smalltalk_model_randomforest`)

 ## List of API: